footlessbird/react-sns/README.md

 ![s3](./images/s3.png)

 Make sure, uncheck `Block all public access`

-In terms of your taste and varios setting methologies of it, it's up to you to make block-options here
+In terms of your taste and various setting methologies of it, it's up to you to make block-options here